MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/meeting-requests-routed-through-third-party-service-not-auto-processed.md

 ## More information

-When this issue occurs, you can check the RBA log and the message trace as follows:
+When this issue occurs, you can check the RBA log and the message trace, as follows:

 ### Check the RBA log